 - In the event there are houses or other parcels of real estate owned by the decedent, appraisals must be obtained, the real estate must be listed for sale or it must be distributed in kind to the appropriate beneficiaries.

 - After all the estate assets are liquidated, the debts are paid, all claims are dealt with and all taxes are paid, the executor must wait a period of seven months after the letters of administration and letters of testamentary.
 At this time, he or she must prepare a statement of final accounting on the estate that shows all financial transactions of every type and every nature made by the administrator or executor and then make distribution of the balance of the funds of the estates accounts to the respective beneficiaries.

 It is important that when looking for lawyers to handle the probate or administration process that you do not just hire any lawyer.
 You need to hire lawyers who have significant experience to handle the myriad of problems and potential complexities involved in the administration of the estate or probate of the will.

-The lawyers at the Law Offices of Elliot S. Schlissel are familiar with both New York State Estates Powers and Trusts Law and Surrogate’s Court Procedure Act and court rules affecting estates.
+The lawyers at the Law Offices of Schlissel DeCorpo are familiar with both New York State Estates Powers and Trusts Law and Surrogate’s Court Procedure Act and court rules affecting estates.
 We educate our clients as to the process involved, keep them informed as to what we are doing and see to it that things are done ethically, appropriately and expeditiously.

 Our dedicated staff of lawyers and paralegals, at your initial consultation, will discuss the procedures we will take to handle the estate and see to it that the probate administration process works fluidly.
 Whether the situation involves complex estates or simply routine probate or administrations, it is in your best interest to have an experienced and dedicated team of lawyers representing you.
 Feel free to call us at 516-561-6645, 718-350-2802, 1-800-344-6431 to schedule a free consultation.